Marblehead Green Waste Disposal Services

 Protecting Marblehead's Water Quality Through Green Waste Management & MS4 Stormwater Compliance

 Proper green waste management is essential for protecting Marblehead’s water resources, including Massachusetts Bay and local wetlands.
 Preventing nitrogen and phosphorus from entering waterways reduces the risk of oxygen depletion and harmful algae blooms.
-Composting green waste increases soil organic matter, sequesters carbon, and supports municipal sustainability goals.
-The town’s programs also contribute to tree planting, park soil improvement, and green infrastructure projects.
-Compliance with MassDEP Stormwater Management Standards and the Clean Water Act is achieved by keeping organic debris out of storm drains and supporting the MS4 permit program.
-For more information on water quality initiatives, contact:
+Composting green waste increases soil organic matter, sequesters carbon, and reduces landfill methane emissions, supporting the town’s climate action goals.
+Municipal programs use finished compost for tree planting, park soil improvement, and green infrastructure projects.
+Compliance with MassDEP Stormwater Management Standards and the Clean Water Act ensures that organic matter does not enter storm drains, protecting both local and regional water quality.
+For more on stormwater and environmental compliance:

 Marblehead Department of Public Works